jblotus/explosivewebsprogramming/app/backup/2010-12-12-issue-tracking-with-lighthouseapp.md

 ## Sample Project

-In this post I will walk though the basics of setting up a simple issue tracker for a fictional new client, "Inmate Penpals, Inc.&#8221; The company in this example bought their website as a script for $999 and it is simply broken.
+In this post I will walk though the basics of setting up a simple issue tracker for a fictional new client, "Inmate Penpals, Inc." The company in this example bought their website as a script for $999 and it is simply broken.
 The company described in their job posting a very long list of features that were broken, or bugs that needed to be fixed. **Sounds great right? ***Why bother setting up an issue tracker?The client already made a list!*

 > 90% of clients will not know the full extent of their issues beforehand, so treat any project description as a synopsis of their issues
 The first thing that you need to do is convince the client that they need an issue tracker, as it will help keep the project on budget and allow them the opportunity to see you making progress on their projects.
 It won't cost them a dime to set up a free account over at [Lighthouseapp][3], so that argument should be pretty easy to win!